Adventure Tourism Management Minor

 - MGT 345 – Team Building (3 cr)

 - MGT 364 – Service Operations Management (3 cr)

 - NRM 451 – Natural Resource Policy (3 cr)

 *Students minoring in ATM are encouraged to consider including at least one field experience course in their program.
 MGT, NRM, MOV appropriate adventure based internships may be included (with HTM Internship Coordinator approval).

 Adventure Tourism instructor, Robert Robins, has brought many students interested in adventure tourism to the annual Ice Fest in Munising, MI, in the Upper Peninsula, for a weekend full of ice climbing and other events.

 Would you like to have a conversation about this minor?

-For more information about the ATM Minor, please schedule a meeting with Scott Rood, HTM Assistant Department Chair.
+For more information about the HTM Minor, please schedule a meeting with Dr. Kristen Jack, HTM Assistant Department Chair.